Suicide

 2. Strong paternalism, namely, interference when the agent seems to have made a decision to commit suicide on the basis of reasonable use of the relevant information, and when all of one's values are taken into account.

-While weak paternalism is justifiable because it does not impinge on autonomy, strong paternalism is to be rejected because it does, as in the case of Mr. Cowart.
+While weak paternalism is justifiable because it does not impinge on autonomy, strong paternalism is much harder to support and probably has to be rejected.